Green's Function Methods for Computing Supercurrents in Josephson Junctions: Brief Review of Josephson Junctions

 In equilibrium, the dc supercurrent can be obtained by taking the derivative of the free energy $F$ with respect to $\varphi$ \cite{Tinkham-book}:

 This formula has been extensively used in the literature to generate analytical expressions for the supercurrent in various regimes for idealized situations.
-By writing the free energy in terms of the energy eigenstates of the junction \cite{Bardeen1969}, the authors of Ref.~\cite{Beenakker1992} were able to express the supercurrent as a sum over the discrete and continuous parts of the energy spectrum, with the discrete part consisting of ABSs.
+By writing the free energy in terms of the energy eigenstates of the junction \cite{Bardeen1969}, Ref.~\cite{Beenakker1992} expresses the supercurrent as a sum over the discrete and continuous parts of the energy spectrum, with the discrete part consisting of ABSs.
 Their result can be cast as

 where $\{\varepsilon_p\}$ are the discrete energy eigenvalues, $\rho$ is the density of states, $\Delta$ is the superconductor gap, and $T$ denotes temperature.
 This result clearly separates the contributions from the discrete states lying in the superconductor gap from the continuous states lying outside the gap.
-It also shows that the supercurrent is proportional to the derivative of the eigenenergies with respect to $\varphi$, so that one must know how the eigenenergies depend on $\varphi$ is critical for computing the supercurrent.

-Unfortunately, the reliance on the macroscopic free energy (or, equivalently, the expectation value of the total Hamiltonian) makes this formula impractical for computations where the atomic structure of the entire junction needs to be taken into account or when the geometry is irregular and multiple propagating channels are involved.
-Obtaining the eigenenergies that go into Eq.~(\ref{eq:current-Beenakker}) requires the exact diagonalization of excessively large matrices.
+It also shows that the supercurrent is proportional to the derivative of the eigenenergies with respect to $\varphi$, so that one must know how the eigenenergies depend on $\varphi$ for computing the supercurrent.
+Unfortunately, reliance on the macroscopic free energy (or, equivalently, the expectation value of the total Hamiltonian) makes this formula impractical for computations where the atomic structure of the entire junction needs to be taken into account or when the geometry is irregular and multiple propagating channels are involved.
+Obtaining the eigenenergies that go into Eq.~(\ref{eq:current-Beenakker}) requires exact diagonalization of excessively large matrices (see, e.g., Appendix~B in Ref.~\cite{Beenakker2023}, where an estimate of the required size is presented).
 In the following sections, we develop an alternative formulation that is more suitable for numerical computations in such cases.